Helen Gross

-Helen Gross (born Hellen R. Gross, May 1896 - unknown) was an American classic female blues singer, active as a recording artist in the mid-1920s.
+Helen R. Mitchell (May 24, 1896 - January 3, 1989) was an American classic female blues singer, active as a recording artist in the mid-1920s.
 Songs she recorded include "I Wanna Jazz Some More", "Bloody Razor Blues", and "Strange Man".

 All of her recorded work was from sessions in her birthplace, New York City, between May 1924 and March 1925.
 She recorded 27 songs, which were originally released by Ajax Records.
 Steve Leggett, writing for AllMusic, noted that her recordings include "a preponderance of often baffling noise effects, which at times gives her songs the feel of a carnival sideshow."

-Little is known of her life outside music, and no details of her death are recorded.
+Early life

+Helen Gross was born 24 May 1896 in New York City.
+Gross' parents, Annie Chase and George Gross were born in Maryland.
+Little else is known of her life outside music.

 Career

 Gross recorded for Ajax Records, as did Rosa Henderson, Edna Hicks, Viola McCoy, Monette Moore, and Fletcher Henderson.
+All of her recorded work, 27 songs, was from sessions in her birthplace, New York City, between May 1924 and March 1925.

 Her work was notable for the quality of the jazz musicians that accompanied her, including the trumpet and cornet players James "Bubber" Miley and Louis Metcalf, the stride piano player Cliff Jackson, the pianists Lou Hooper and Porter Grainger, and the saxophonist and clarinetist Bob Fuller.